medievallibraries/latin-writers/README.md

 ## Rendering

 A static site generator, [Jekyll](https://jekyllrb.com), uses templates to present the data in a more readable form.
-It reads the YAML data files using its [Collections feature](https://jekyllrb.com/docs/collections/).
-The technique of using cross references between collections is based on a '[Jekyll Author Pages](https://jetholt.com/micro/jekyll-author-pages/)' tutorial.
+It reads the YAML data files using its [Collections](https://jekyllrb.com/docs/collections/) feature, effectively replacing a live relational database.
+[Liquid filters](https://jekyllrb.com/docs/liquid/filters/) enables cross references between datasets.